nullivex/ah-wiki/core/Cache.md

 The timestamps regarding `api.cahce.load` are to help clients understand if they are working with data which has been modified by another peer (when running in a cluster).

-Keep in mind that many clients/servers can access a cache's value simultaneously, so build your actions carefully not to have conflicting state.
+Keep in mind that many clients/servers can access a cached value simultaneously, so build your actions carefully not to have conflicting state.